 Nov.
-28, 2019 – Jan.
-7, 2019
+25, 2021 – Jan.
+7, 2022

 5 p.m. to 11 p.m.

 This Overland Park attraction never fails to disappoint, regardless of the season.
 Even though the farmstead is closed, you can still enjoy a synchronized light show from the comfort of your car.
-Turn off your headlights as you are watching and tune your radio to 90.5 FM.
-Pack blankets, hot cocoa and cookies for a special treat.
-This display can be found at the main entrance of the farmstead.

 Holiday Luminary Walk